NREL/REopt_API/CONTRIBUTING.md

 - Note that we highly recommend test-driven development
 - After the feature is complete, run the full test suite
 - If it passes, send a PR to the original repository.
 If you haven't signed the [Code License Agreement](https://github.com/NREL/REopt_Lite_API/blob/master/cla.md) already, the CLA Assistant will comment on your PR and request you to sign the CLA.
 You can simply comment "I have read the CLA Document and I hereby sign the CLA" to sign the [CLA](https://github.com/NREL/REopt_Lite_API/blob/master/cla.md).
-- If tests aren't passing, then first look the specific test which is failing.
+- If tests aren't passing, then first look at the specific test which is failing.
 Then think through - Do I expect this test to fail after having added the new feature?
     - If yes, then please provide a clear explanation for why the existing test[s] should fail after the introduction of the new feature
     - If no, then revisit the new feature you have developed to troubleshoot the problem with the failing test[s]